Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Locals."
 Murray prompted.

-"Aye. good shout."
+"Aye.
+Good shout."
 Powell agreed.
 "If we *need* a marksman on the roof or whatever, local operators or law enforcement would raise less comment.
 This is gonna be public either way, but I’d still rather keep us out the spotlight."

 "That just leaves us."
 Rebar said, he looked to the Gaoians.
 "Don’t suppose you guys brought some kinda deathworld hazmat suits with you?"